aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 {% embed url="https://stackblitz.com/edit/router-lite-load-current-context?ctl=1&embed=1&file=src/my-app.ts" %}

-However, this default behavior can be changed by binding the `context` property explicitly.
+However, this default behavior can be changed by binding the `context` property of the `load` custom attribute explicitly.
 To this end, you need to bind the instance of `IRouteContext` in which you want to perform the navigation.
 The most straightforward way to select a parent routing context is to use the `parent` property of the `IRouteContext`.
 The current `IRouteContext` can be injected using the `@IRouteContext` in the class constructor.